dusanjovanov/redonk/README.md

 The library only exports one function!

-### **_createStore({ models, actions, useRedonk }) => { Provider, useModelState, useActions, useRedonkReturn, useRedonkState }_**
+### **_createStore({ models, actions, hooks }) => { Provider, useModelState, useActions, useHookReturn, useRedonkState }_**

 <br />

 This function does the following things:

 - Creates the state with useReducer
-- Creates a state context for each of the models defined, and passes the corresponding slice of state to each of those models
+- Creates a state context for each of the models defined, and passes the corresponding slice of state to each of those contexts
 - Creates an actions context and passes a modified version of the actions defined in it ( actions never change their ref, so this context never gets updated )
-- Creates a useRedonk context which holds the value that was returned from the **useRedonk** hook
+- Creates a context for each of the hooks defined which holds the value that was returned from those hooks
 - Creates the Provider component which holds the state, and renders all of the contexts.
-- Creates three hooks for consuming state and actions:
+- Creates these hooks for consuming state, actions, and hook return values:
   - **useModelState** which accepts a **modelKey** to know to which model's context to subscribe to
   - **useActions** for subscribing to the actions context
-  - **useRedonkReturn** for subscribing to the useRedonk context for getting what was returned from the **useRedonk** hook
+  - **useHookReturn** for subscribing to the return value of a hook.
   - **useRedonkState** for subscribing to the whole Redonk state.
 Causes a render on every state update.

 ```tsx